luyadev/luya/docs/guide/concept-elements.md

 Where `button` is the name of the element closure defined in your elements.php file.

-## Render view file
+## Render a view file

-When you have a more complex html element, the possibility to concate the html parts seems to look a little ugly, for this reason you can also render a view file with the function `render()`.
-This method will render a defined php template which is located in *@app/views/elements/__NAME__.php*.
+When you have a more complex HTML element, the possibility to concate all the HTML parts looks a bit ugly, therefore you can also render a view file with the function `render()`.
+This method will render a defined PHP template which is located in *@app/views/elements/__NAME__.php*.

 ```php
 'myElementButton' => function($href, $name) {